Procore is closing the Procore Connect beta.

 Reference.
 An optional field that can serve as a helpful reference tag.
 Double-click to get a list of recently used references.

-Custom Fields.
-If a user with 'Admin' level permission on the RFIs tool has configured custom fields to appear in your RFIs tool, those will appear in the creation page as shown.
+Custom Sites.
+If a user with 'Admin' level permission on the RFIs tool has configured custom sites to appear in your RFIs tool, those will appear in the creation page as shown.
 See Configure Settings: RFIs.

 - Click Open & Send.